 A report is provided to PARMS by the SVAA identifying which Suppliers are trading in which GSP Groups, with associated effective start dates and (if they have ceased trading in the GSP Group) effective end dates.
 PARMS uses this Supplier-GSP Group information as the primary reference for the GSP Groups against which each Supplier is considered to be complete, and this forms the basis of the Output Data Schedule.

-5.2.1.5.2 Load Data Provider Information Data
+[MEM]5.2.1.5.2 Load Data Provider Information Data

-In addition to the data provided by the SVAA, Suppliers provide PARMS with Data Provider Information, which details the Data Providers (be they Data Aggregators, Data Collectors or Meter Operator Agents) that are or have been acting for them in respect of each GSP Group specified above, and are expected to submit Output Data for the Serials valid for each Reporting Period, based upon information provided by the PAA.
+In addition to the data provided by the SVAA, Suppliers provide PARMS with Data Provider Information, which details the Data Providers (be they Data Aggregators, Data Collectors or SVA Meter Operator Agents) that are or have been acting for them in respect of each GSP Group specified above, and are expected to submit Output Data for the Serials valid for each Reporting Period, based upon information provided by the PAA.

 Data Provider Information is required for each month from the Reporting Period containing the Supplier’s start date up to and including the Reporting Period containing the Final Reconciliation (RF) Settlement Run for their end date in that GSP Group.